MysteryHS/cppgen/README.md

 ## TODO

 Add the possibility to pass argument to the constructor with the initVector function.

-Add the possibility to changes the frequency of mutate / cross.
+Add the possibility to change the frequency of mutate / cross.

 Add arguments to the program to pilot it without needing to recompile.